 Afterwards, we sat at a cafe, having a drink with our driver.
 We headed back, stopping off at a place selling essential oils and perfumes (again, not out of choice).
 It was an enjoyable day and we saw some nice scenery but due to time restrictions on this trip, we weren’t able to see as much of the mountains as we would have liked to.

 On our last full day, we went to Ali Ben Youssef Medersa, an Islamic school until 1960 when it closed.
 It is a beautiful building with stunning mosaics and gave an interesting insight into Islamic culture.
 In the afternoon we returned to Kozy Bar.
 Due to heavy winds, the roof terrace was closed, but we sat inside in our own private section.
 The furnishings were typically Moroccan – heavy curtains, oversized cushions and rich colours.
 We drank an abundance of wine, Ian danced on a table and a fun last night was had by all.

 A Last Dip into the Souk

-On the day of our departure, we headed once more into the depths of the souk to make a few last-minute purchases.
+It was the day of our departure.
+We were returning to Brighton where we had a housesit lined up.
+We headed once more into the depths of the souk to make a few last-minute purchases.
 One of the nice things about being in Marrakech with the boys was that we didn’t receive any hassle at all!
 Instead of us, it was always Anton or Ian who were consulted or approached.
 I suppose we should have been insulted, but having been in many countries where the hassle is constant, it was a pleasant relief!

 Marrakech is an atmospheric and exotic city full of vibrant colours, evocative sounds and mysterious alleyways.
 We will always have a special place for it in our hearts and would love to return to Morocco one day to explore further afield.